sw9719/mongodb/README.md

 ## Database Initialization

 The *.js scripts initialize the database by adding dummy data and initiating replication.
 Edit the init2.js for configuring initialization.
+They se db1.json and db2.json which contain sample data generated through a pythons script(not included).

 ## Miscellaneous